harvardartmuseums/iiif-manifest-server/README.md

 # IIIF Manifest Server

-This is a server for creating and delivering IIIF manifests.
+This is a server for creating and delivering IIIF manifests that conform to the specification for Presentation API v2.
 It sits on top of the Harvard Art Museums API.

+The server is configured to run over HTTPS in staging and production environments.

 ## Requirements